 Markus Salmela — studies human health, philosophy and social sciences.
 He has worked on research projects relating to existential risks and long term forecasting, and also organised EA-events.
 He is currently writing about longevity research from an existential risk perspective.Outputs*

-Luminita-Hadasa Bogatean — studies programming and is currently contributing through coding in an EA project.
+Luminita-Hadasa Bogatean — studies programming and is currently contributing through coding in an EA project, as well as helping with collecting the updates and outputs from the guests and displaying them on the website.
 During her stay, she hopes to find a balance between her hobbies by offering free haircuts, experimenting with cooking, continuing her self development and building up her coding skills.Progress updates

 Samuel Knoche is a writer and an autodidact.
 He studied Computer Science for two years before becoming disillusioned with the higher education system and dropping out.
 He explains his decision in “The Case For Dropping out of College” published in Quillette.
 He is now studying to ultimately contribute to ML and AI safety research.
 He is also exploring ideas around EA strategy and philosophy.Progress updates Outputs*